 Ballet Instructor & Choreographer

 Bethany has been dancing since she was 3.
 Her true love for ballet inspired her to pursue becoming a registered teacher with the RAD (Royal Academy of Dance) through the CBTS (Certificate in Ballet Teaching Studies) program.
-She finished the CBTS program in October 2017, and, as of January 2018, holds her RAD Registered Teacher Status.
 She is excited to combine her personal ballet experience with this formal teaching to give her students the best possible instruction.

 Karrie Hill, ISTD